Homemade raw cat food recipe FAQ

 Veterinary advice from survey results:

-• Don’t mix dry food with raw (most cat parents do not clean dishes regularly when feeding dry food)
+• Don’t mix dry food with raw (unless you clean dishes between each meal – most cat parents do not clean dishes regularly when feeding dry food)

 • Feed a variety of proteins (most cat parents who do this are more experienced and educated on raw feeding)